The Prevent Duty

 What Is The Prevent Strategy?

-Prevent is a government strategy designed to stop people supporting any extreme cause or becoming terrorists or supporting terrorist causes.
+Prevent is a government strategy designed to prevent/stop people supporting any extreme cause or becoming terrorists or supporting terrorist causes.
 The Prevent strategy covers all types of terrorism and extremism, including the extreme right wing, violent groups and other causes.

 How Does The Prevent Strategy Apply To Schools?